lambdamikel/Busch-2090/README.md

 manuals in
 German](https://www.busch-model.info/service/historie-microtronic/.)

-The designer of the original Busch Microtronic, **Mr. Jörg Vallen of Busch**, was also so kind to grant permission to include a full copy of the manual set in the [`manuals`](./manuals/) directory of this project.
+The designer of the original Busch Microtronic, **Mr. JÃ¶rg Vallen of Busch**, was also so kind to grant permission to include a full copy of the manual set in the [`manuals`](./manuals/) directory of this project.